 Paying Estimated Taxes

-W-2 workers have taxes taken out of each paycheck, with that amount remitted to the IRS throughout the year.
-If you don’t have an employer submitting the taxes for you, you need to do it yourself.
-You can wait until tax time, but if you plan to owe more than $1,000, you must pay your taxes once each quarter to avoid owing penalties at tax time.
+W-2 workers have taxes withheld from each paycheck and that amount is remitted to the IRS throughout the year by their employers on their behalf.
+You'll have to take care of this task yourself if you don’t have an employer submitting the taxes for you.
+You can wait until tax time, but you'll owe penalties if you end up owing more than $1,000.

-To pay quarterly taxes, you need to estimate your annual earnings for the year and divide the taxes on that into four.
-You can use the tax Form 1040-ES to do this calculation.
-The form includes four slips you can print and remit with your check if you’re paying by mail.
+Estimate your annual earnings for the year, less your estimated expenses, then calculate the likely tax percentage you'll owe on that amount.
+Divide that number by four.
+Tax Form 1040-ES will walk you through the calculation.
+The form also includes four slips you can print out and remit with your check if you’re paying by mail.
 You can also go online and pay at IRS.gov/payments.

 - SBA.gov: Sole Proprietorship

-- IRS.gov: Topic No. 414 Rental Income and Expenses
+- IRS: Topic No. 414 Rental Income and Expenses

 Stephanie Faris has written about finance for entrepreneurs and marketing firms since 2013.
 She spent nearly a year as a ghostwriter for a credit card processing service and has ghostwritten about finance for numerous marketing firms and entrepreneurs.
 Her work has appeared on The Motley Fool, MoneyGeek, Ecommerce Insiders, GoBankingRates, and ThriveBy30.